Mharvel13/Article-Preview-Component-Master/README.md

 #### HOW TO TOGGLE ELEMENTS BASED ON SCREEN-SIZES

-The challange involved displaying the share popup box/area differently, depending on the screen sizes and mobile or desktop oreintation of the device. i was able to aachieve this through the use of the ``` windows.innerWidth ``` property on the windows object. below is a code snippet of how i was able to achieve this
+The challange involved displaying the share popup box/area differently, depending on the screen sizes and mobile or desktop oreintation of the device. i was able to aachieve this through the use of the ``` windows.innerWidth ``` property on the windows object.

+Below is a code snippet of how i was able to achieve this

 ```js